emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Solving Supply Chain Greenfield Analysis Problem Using Optimization in Python.md

 We now propose an optimization based algorithm for solving the greenfield problem.
-We first formulate supply chain greenfield analysis problem as the K-Median problem and then solver the mathematical formulation.
+We first formulate supply chain greenfield analysis problem as the K-Median problem and then solve the mathematical formulation.

 ## K-Median